kserve/modelmesh-serving/docs/install/install-script.md

 You can optionally provide a custom ModelMesh Serving image with `--modelmesh-serving-image`.
 If not specified, it will pull the latest image.

 The ModelMesh controller uses a webhook that requires a certificate.
 We suggest using [cert-manager](https://github.com/cert-manager/cert-manager) to provision the certificates for the webhook server.
 Other solutions should also work as long as they put the certificates in the desired location.
 You can follow [the cert-manager documentation](https://cert-manager.io/docs/installation/) to install it.

 If you don't want to install `cert-manager`, use the `--enable-self-signed-ca` flag.
-It will execute a script to create a self-signed CA and patch it to the webhook config.
+It will execute a script to generate the self-signed CA certificate and then restart the webhook pod to include the certificate in the config.
+This flag requires [jq](https://jqlang.github.io/jq/download/) to be installed.

 - [cert-manager latest version](https://github.com/cert-manager/cert-manager/releases/latest)